Shirdi Airport

 Shirdi Airport is an international airport serving the town of Shirdi, Maharashtra, India.
-It is located at Kakadi, about 15 km southwest of the town and 22 km from Sangamner.
-It is the fourth-busiest airport in the state after Mumbai, Pune, and Nagpur airports.
-The airport, spread over 400 hectares, is owned by the Maharashtra Airport Development Company (MADC) and was inaugurated by President, Ram Nath Kovind on 1 October 2017.
-Communication Navigation Surveillance (CNS) and Air Traffic Control (ATC) at the airport is operated by the Airports Authority of India (AAI).
+It is located at Kakadi, about 15 km southwest of the town.
+The airport was developed by the Maharashtra Airport Development Company and was inaugurated on 1 October 2017.
+The Air Traffic Control and operations of the airport are under the purview of the Airports Authority of India.
+The airport has a single 2500 m-long runway.